teiniker/teiniker-lectures-computerscience/configuration-management/documentation/doxygen/README.md

 # API Documentation Using Doxygen

-Doxygen is the de facto standard tool for **generating documentation from annotated C++ sources**, but it also supports other popular programming languages such as C, Objective-C, C#, PHP, Java, Python, IDL (Corba, Microsoft, and UNO/OpenOffice flavors), Fortran, and to some extent D. Doxygen also supports the hardware description language VHDL.
+Doxygen is the de facto standard tool for **generating documentation from annotated C++ sources**, but it also supports other popular programming languages such as C, Objective-C, C#, PHP, Java, Python, IDL (Corba, Microsoft, and UNO/OpenOffice flavors), Fortran, and to some extent D.

+Doxygen also supports the hardware description language VHDL.

 ## Source Code

 A special comment block is a C or C++ style comment block with some additional markings, so doxygen knows it is a piece of structured text that needs to end up in the generated documentation.

 ### Comment Blocks

 For each entity in the code there are two types of descriptions, which together form the documentation for that entity, both are optional:
-* brief description: As the name suggest, a brief description is a short one-liner.
+* **Brief description**: As the name suggest, a brief description is a short one-liner.
-* detailed description: The detailed description provides longer, more detailed documentation.
+* **Detailed description**: The detailed description provides longer, more detailed documentation.

 For methods and **functions** there is also a third type of description, the so called in **body description**, which consists of the concatenation of all comment blocks found within the body of the method or function.

 _Example_: Doxygen comment block (JavaDoc style)
 ```C